benchmarking-suite/cfd-benchmark-case/README.md

 # Authors
 Andrea Quartararo (andrea.quartararo@phitecingegneria.it)
 Fabio Vicenza (fabio.vicenza@phitecingegneria.it)

-waterbox geometry provided by Gilles Besombes
+Waterbox geometry provided by Gilles Besombes

 # License
 the dataset is released under the GNU GPLv3 licence (https://www.gnu.org/licenses/gpl-3.0.en.html).
 This will guarantee the full possibility of re-using the data.